The cosmic optical background excess, dark matter, and line-intensity mapping

 Here we show that if the COB excess is due to dark-matter decay to a monoenergetic photon, this decay line will be detected with high significance with forthcoming line-intensity mapping (LIM) experiments \cite{SPHEREx,HETDEX,Kovetz:2017agg,Bernal:2019jdo}.
 LIM experiments infer the three-dimensional distribution of mass by mapping the cosmic luminosity density of some specific atomic/molecular emission line; e.g., the 21-cm transition of neutral hydrogen, rotational lines of carbon monoxide, a bright infrared line of singly-ionized carbon, or the Lyman- and Balmer-series of neutral hydrogen.
-If dark matter decays to a photon line, it will show up in LIM experiments as an unidentified line \cite{Creque-Sarbinowski:2018ebl,Bernal_limdm}.
+If dark matter decays to a photon line, it will show up in LIM experiments as an unidentified line \cite{Creque-Sarbinowski:2018ebl,Bernal_limdm}, allowing the discrimination between potential candidates to explain the COB excess.

 To be concrete, we focus on the two-photon decay of an axion that makes up all the dark matter.
+For an axion mass $m_\chi$, the decay rate $\Gamma_\chi$ is related to the effective coupling $g_{\chi\gamma}$ to photons as $\Gamma_\chi = (m_\chi c^2)^3g_{\chi\gamma}^2/32h$, where $c$ is the speed of light and $h$ is the Planck constant.
 In this case, the energy density in the COB excess, which is $\sim 10^{-6}$ of the dark-matter density, implies an axion lifetime $\sim 10^6$ times the age $t_{\rm U}$ of the Universe, and so we assume the decay lifetime is long compared with $t_{\rm U}$ and neglect any variation of the dark matter density with time due to decays.
-As we show, such a possibility is fully consistent with all existing constraints to the axion parameter space.
-Our results also apply, however, to a broad range of other (possibly subdominant) dark-matter candidates that decay to a photon line.
+The photons produced in the axion decay have a rest-frame frequency $\nu=m_\chi c^2/2h$.
+In the context of the QCD axion, the mass range corresponding to the LORRI band requires couplings that are ruled out by observations~\cite{Adams:2022pbo}.
+Nonetheless, similar production processes may operate in the early Universe to produce so-called axion-like particles (ALPs), which might be the dark matter and do not have strict relations between their mass and the coupling to photons~\cite{Arias:2012az}.
+As we show, ALP decays contributing to explain the COB excess are fully consistent with all existing constraints to the axion parameter space.

-The photons produced in two-body dark-matter decays have a rest-frame frequency $\nu=m_\chi c^2/2h$, where $m_\chi$ is the dark matter particle mass and $h$ is the Planck constant.
 The profile of the emission coming from a given redshift has a width dependent on the dark matter velocity dispersion, which is negligible for the frequencies of interest~\cite{Gong_IR}; hence, we consider a Dirac delta function profile.
 The specific intensity $I_\lambda$ per observed wavelength $\lambda_{\rm obs}$ in units of power per area per steradian for the dark matter radiative decay is given by